habiners/tan-sentiment-analysis/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Don't forget to run flask, either by running `run flask.bat` or doing it manually in the terminal.

 ## Code scaffolding